MaayanPeleg/sre-orderbook-report/SLI/Orderbook/README.md

 ### SLA's

-As we do not have a client, we cannot set **SLA's** for our application, but as a guildine for setting SLO's when a client arises, we want the SLA's to have a greater **Error budget** than the SLO's, as with that the client would be more willing to accept a greater downtime, and then we could experiment and innovate more, and therefore improve the application at a faster pace, making the end user happier.
+As we do not have a client, we cannot set **SLA's** for our application, but as a guildine for setting SLO's when a client arises, we want the SLA's to have a greater **Error budget** than the SLO's, as with that the company is less likey to exceed the promised performance of our application, and nor risk facing fines.

 ## How we used the SLI's, SLO's and SLA's